2020 U.S. Women's Open

 The 2020 U.S. Women's Open was the 75th U.S. Women's Open, played December 10–14 at Champions Golf Club in Houston, Texas, having been postponed from its original date of June 4–7, 2020, on April 3, 2020 as a result of the COVID-19 pandemic.
 It was played on both the Cypress Creek and Jackrabbit courses.

-The U.S. Women's Open is the oldest of the five current major championships and is the fourth of the 2020 season.
+The U.S. Women's Open is the oldest of the five major championships and is the fourth of the 2020 season.
 It has the largest purse in women's golf at $5.5 million.

 Kim A-lim won the tournament by birdieing the last three holes.

 Qualifying and field

 The championship is open to any female professional or amateur golfer with a USGA or World Handicap System index not exceeding 2.4.
-Players may usually qualify by competing in one of 24 36-hole qualifying tournaments held at sites across the United States and at international sites in China, England, Japan, and South Korea.
+Players may usually qualify by competing in one of 24 36-hole qualifying tournaments held across the United States and at international sites in China, England, Japan, and South Korea.
 Many players are exempt from qualifying because of past performances in professional or amateur tournaments around the world.

 Due to the COVID-19 pandemic, the usual qualifying tournaments were canceled and the championship became "all-exempt" with amended criteria.